teamfisk/TacticalZ/resources/README.txt

 To join a game

-	1. Run Axyz from the start menu or Axyz.exe in the installation directory (C:\Program Files\Axyz)
+	1. Run "Axyz" from the start menu or "Axyz.exe" in the installation directory (C:\Program Files\Axyz)
 	2. Press Play
 	3. Hit the refresh icon if no server is visible
 	4. Click the server you want to join